sheki/talks/gophercon_2015_notes.md

 #introduce the talk and yourself.
+Hi every one.
+I hope you are having a good time at Gopher con.
+The next talk is titled Rewriting Parse.com in Go.
+I am Abhishek Kona a Software Engineer at Parse, Facebook.

 #what is this talk about.
+We at Parse rewrote our API stack from ruby to Go.
+I will talk about why we did it, how we did it.
+I will walkthrough a few libraries we built in the process.

 #what is parse?
-- backend as a service.
-- we have Parse Core, Parse Push and Parse Analytics along with crash reporting, configuration managment etc.
+What is Parse?
+Parse is a Developer platform to build mobile apps.
+It is Backend-As-A-Service.
+If you are a mobile app developer you do not maintain any servers, you use parse.
+We have three main components - Parse Core to manage data, Parse Push to send notifications and Parse Analytics to track app metrics.

+We support IoS, Android, PHP and a lot of other platforms.

+Parse was acquired by Facebook in 2013.

+# Parse - before Go.
+How did Parse look before adopting Go.
+In 2013, parse was a Ruby on Rails app, it had 10 engineers working on it.
+It was quite popular we had around 60 thousand mobile apps.
+And we were having issues.

 #parse issues
-- Parse had several problems affecting our uptime.
+Our biggest issue at Parse was one big app could impact our performance.
+This was because we used Unicorn - a process based ruby HTTP server.

-- Unicorn our ruby webserver worked with a limited number of workers.
-When our traffic spiked we would very quickly run out of unicorns.
-Each host could only handle limited number of requests.- Our deploy times were high.
-It would take us 25min to deploy, we could not manually respond to traffic spikes.
+Unicorn had a fixed number of workers on each api server.
+Under traffic spikes we would quickly run out of workers.
+This would cause outages.

-- The ruby codebase was unmanageable, hard to write unit tests against and full of optional parameters.
+Our ruby deploy process was slow - it took around 25 minutes to deploy.
+This meant changes or urgent fixes could still not be deployed quickly.

 #why rewrite
-* We decided to rewrite.
+So against popular wisdom - We decided to rewrite.

+#why rewrite.
-* the estimated performance wins of the rewrite were high.
+* Estimated performance and reliability wins of using go were huge.
 * It was hard to understand the ruby codebase, we had unfortunately used a lot of gems, it was heard to understand what was going on.
 We lost a few engineers who built the initial ruby stack.
 * Reading a dynamic language is hard.